· Are School Psychological Services Provided in Every School?

 School psychologists and school social workers work with parents, teachers and school personnel to:

-Provide insight and understanding of individual student’s unique needs•Provide knowledge of diverse learners and effective strategies
+Provide insight and understanding of an individual student’s unique needs•Provide knowledge of diverse learners and effective strategies

 Provide suggestions for helping your child academically, socially or emotionally at home